onap/policy-parent/docs/development/devtools/clamp-dcae.rst

 - CLAMP control loop runtime, policy participant, kubernetes participant.
 - DCAE for running dcaegen2-service via kubernetes participant.
 - ChartMuseum service from platform, initialised with DCAE helm charts.
-- DMaaP for the communication between Control loop runtime and participants.
+- DMaaP for the communication between Automation Composition runtime and participants.
 - Policy Gui for instantiation and commissioning of control loops.